jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ```
 ping 10.101.2.1 -I 20.0.0.1 -i .3
 ```
-- Note: as of CLEU24 there is some issue where IPv6 neighbor instances between Rome Linux and the XRd MACVLAN attachment on *`xrd07`*.
-So if your ping doesn't work try pinging from *`xrd07`* to *`Rome`*.
+- Note: as of CLEU24 there is occasionally an issue where IPv6 neighbor instances timeout between Rome Linux and the XRd MACVLAN attachment on *`xrd07`*.
+So if your ping doesn't work try ssh'ing into *`xrd07`* and ping *`Rome`*.
 A successful ping should 'wake up' the IPv6 neighborship.

 On *`xrd07`*:
 ```